raphaelmansuy/tutorials/25-video-transcription-with-gemini-2-5.md

 - **Scalable:** Handles everything from short clips to marathon interviews.
 - **Customizable Output:** Format transcripts to suit your workflow.

+> **What is Speaker Diarization?**
+>
+> Speaker diarization is the process of automatically determining "who spoke when" in an audio or video recording.
+It segments the transcript by speaker, labeling each section (e.g., Speaker A, Speaker B), which is essential for multi-speaker interviews, meetings, or podcasts.

 > **Metaphor:**
 > If traditional transcription is like chiseling words into stone, Gemini 2.5 is a 3D printer—fast, precise, and adaptable.